MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/Collection - EColi - Defined Rich Medium.md

 ******
 ## Abstract

-This collection must contain papers with studies made on E. coli in defined rich mediums.
+This collection must contain papers with studies made on E. coli in defined rich mediums (more than 1 source of elements).

 ******
 ## Papers